-General Assembly Raised Bill No. 7089 proposes significant reforms to campaign finance laws, primarily based on recommendations from the State Elections Enforcement Commission.
-The bill replaces the term "solicitor" with "collector" to redefine the role of individuals appointed by a committee's treasurer to receive funds.
-It introduces new sanctions for intentional violations of campaign finance laws, including the removal of a collector and barring them from future service.
-Additionally, the bill specifies that contributions can only be made to the committee's treasurer, a collector, or an exempt candidate, while also clarifying collectors' responsibilities in reporting contributions and prohibiting them from disbursing funds.
-Other amendments include changing "chairman" to "chairperson" and redefining "organization expenditure" to include specific expenditures made by party committees for candidates.
+Substitute House Bill No. 7089 proposes significant reforms to Connecticut's campaign finance laws, as recommended by the State Elections Enforcement Commission.
+Key changes include the replacement of the term "Solicitor" with "Collector" to clarify the roles of individuals appointed by a committee's treasurer to receive funds.
+The bill introduces new sanctions for intentional violations of campaign finance laws, allowing for the removal of treasurers or collectors and the suspension of political activities for committees.
+It also modifies contribution requirements, stating that contributions can only be made to a committee's treasurer, collector, or an exempt candidate, and establishes new reporting obligations for collectors regarding contributions.

 Statutes affected: